Enhancing Clinical Trial Patient Matching through Knowledge Augmentation and Reasoning with Multi-Agent: Experiments

-Previous research has demonstrated the superiority of LLM-based methods over traditional rule-based systems; hence, this study focuses exclusively on LLM-based benchmarks.
-We include two approaches: the zero-shot method with hand-crafted criteria~\cite{wornow2024zero}, as shown in Table~\ref{table:redefined criteria}, and a Chain-of-Thought (CoT) approach~\cite{beattie2024utilizing} using the original criteria.
-In line with prior literature, we report accuracy, precision, recall, and F1-score for this binary classification task.
+Previous research has shown that LLM-based approaches outperform traditional rule-based systems~\cite{jin2024matching}.
+Thus, this study focuses exclusively on LLM-based benchmarks.
+We include three benchmarks: (1) TrialGPT~\cite{jin2024matching}, (2) the two-stage retrieval-based zero-shot matching system~\cite{wornow2024zero}, and (3) the chain-of-thought (CoT) based method~\cite{beattie2024utilizing}.
+For the n2c2 dataset, we report accuracy and F1-score for each criterion as well as the overall average.
+For the ClinicalTrial dataset, we report the average accuracy and F1-score for inclusion and exclusion criteria separately.

-Previous studies have primarily focused on evaluating classification performance at the individual criterion level, often overlooking the overall patient-trial assessment.
-In this study, we address this gap by examining patient-trial selection performance.
-Specifically, a patient is eligible for the trial only if all inclusion criteria are met.
-However, no patient in the n2c2 dataset satisfied all 13 criteria.
-To mitigate this, we synthesize a trail with selected criteria that had at least 100 patients meeting them, resulting in 28 eligible patients from a total cohort of 288.
-We then evaluated our method’s on this new synthetic trail in identifying eligible patients and reported the findings.